Gamechangers: Jessica Walsh of Fig

 Why do you think more people aren’t doing natural “high tech” facials?

-There are obviously some beautiful natural facials out there, but I think that technology is amazing why not harness that?
+There are obviously some beautiful clean facials out there, but I think that technology is amazing why not harness that?
 We use “machinery” but we are also clean; none of our technology is detrimental to the skin.
 We’re very aware that there’s plenty of technology that you can use, but it’s not always safe for all skin types.
 We wanted to offer options that were safe for everyone.

 How would you say Fig Face is changing the game?